Isabella Andreini: Legacy

-Poets and a number of composers and musicians left tributes in her honor.
+Poets and a number of composers and musicians left tributes in her honour.
 Gherardo Borgogni, a poet and literary editor, began writing verses honouring Andreini at the start of her literary career, and the two of them would end up exchanging verses for nearly twenty years.
 These verses for Andreini became the source of lyrics for future musical tributes.
 The earliest known musical tribute for Andreini was composed by Leone Leoni, and he used the Borgogni verses titled Tu pur ti parti, o Filli, and Dimmi Filli gradita.
 Other notable composers include Serafino Cantone, who was a Benedictine monk, and Peter Philips, who was an English composer.
 Andreini inspired many French poets, notably Isaac du Ryer (d. c.
 1631).

 Andreini was known and infamous because of her intimacy onstage.
 She connected with people and used complex characteristics to make her characters realistic and relatable.

 Andreini and Inglis (a well-known French actress at the time) demonstrate that early modern women who were neither aristocratic or particularly wealthy could labour and think transnationally and be appreciated for it.
 Both travelled widely and on a regular basis, though Andreini's theatrical job allowed her to do so more frequently.
 Both became well known among Europe's cultural elite.

 The commedia dell'arte "lover" stock character, Isabella, was named from Andreini's most famous character and used by subsequent commedia dell'arte troupes.
-In particular, this school of theater has studied the posthumous works of Andreini, Rime, Parte seconda and Fragmenti de alcune scritture.
+In particular, this school of theatre has studied the posthumous works of Andreini, Rime, Parte seconda and Fragmenti de alcune scritture.

 Many women in early commedia dell'arte troupes are credited with advancing much of the improvisational tools used by the art form; Andreini is included in this legacy as a performer in the Gelosi troupe.